spr-networks/spr-mitmproxy/README.md

 # spr-mitmproxy
-Example mitmproxy container for SPR PLUS
+Example mitmproxy container for PLUS members using SPR

 ## Usage